wazuh/wazuh-chef/cookbooks/wazuh_elastic/README.md

 ### Installation

 Create a role, `wazuh_elastic`.
-Add attributes per above as needed to customize the installation.
+Modify attributes to customize the installation.

 ```
 {